jamarzka/gulp-phplint/README.md

     // Validate files using PHP Lint
     .pipe(phplint('src/vendor/bin/php'))

-    // Log all problems that was found .pipe(phplint.reporter());
+    // Log all problems that were found .pipe(phplint.reporter());
 });
 ```